huskyroboticsteam/mission-control/README.md

 4. Run `npm install` to install dependencies.

 ### Browser
-The video streaming works best on Chromium.
-You should install and use Chromium version 123.
+You should install and use Chromium for best video streaming performance.
+It has been tested to work on version 123.
 Run `sudo apt install chromium` to install Chromium.

 ### Linux Users
 Linux users must set up a udev rule to ensure that the gamepad mappings are correct: